Skip to main content

 To ensure our candidates come from a diverse range of backgrounds and universities, we have removed our A-level and GCSE requirements from all graduate schemes.

-We welcome applications from all candidates set to achieve a 2:1 or above in their undergraduate degree, but will consider those with a 2:2 if they can provide evidence of extenuating circumstances.
+We welcome applications from all candidates who have or are set to achieve a 2:2 or above in their undergraduate degree.

 Unfortunately, we are unable to process applications from candidates who have previously applied.